shahid-n/kidnapped-vehicle/README.md

 4. make
 5. ./particle_filter

-Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project:
+Alternatively some scripts have been included to streamline this process; these can be leveraged by executing the following in the top directory of the project:

 1. ./clean.sh
 2. ./build.sh
 3. ./run.sh

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)
+Tips for setting up the local environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h
+Note that the files which define the core localisation algorithm are [src/particle_filter.cpp](https://github.com/shahid-n/kidnapped-vehicle/blob/master/src/particle_filter.cpp), and [particle_filter.h](https://github.com/shahid-n/kidnapped-vehicle/blob/master/src/particle_filter.h).

-The program main.cpp has already been filled out, but feel free to modify it.
+The programme main.cpp had already been filled out to facilitate automated grading/evaluation of the project.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+Below is a summary of the main protocol that `main.cpp` uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program
+INPUT: values provided by the simulator to the C++ programme

 // sense noisy position data from the simulator